InAnYan/gsoc/README.md

 ### Chatting with AI

-- Сonnect to LLM.
+- We have implemented an interface to allow chatting with LLM.
-- Store chat history.
+- Chat history is persisted on disk.
+- Users can delete messages.
-- Delete messages.
+- Users can copy messages.
-- Process errors from AI.
+- Errors from LLM are handled gracfully (retry generation, cancel generation).

 ![Chatting with AI screenshot](imgs/chatting.png)